 1. Make sure employees are not automatically rolling over their health plan options

-More than nine out of 10 employees choose the same health plan option year after year—despite the many studies that show that people are often in the wrong plan, spending thousands of extra dollars annually.
-Even if you did choose the best option, coverage on that plan can change from year to year and so can your needs.
+More than nine out of 10 employees choose the same health plan option year after year—despite many studies that show that people are often in the wrong plan, spending thousands of extra dollars annually.
+Even if you did choose the best option, coverage on that plan can change from year to year—and so can your needs.

 In light of COVID-19, breaking plan-choice inertia is more important now than ever.
 Every person is going through a life-changing event, and that means no one should be rolling plans over without careful consideration of their health needs.
-And given the economic uncertainty, choosing a more cost-efficient health plan can help families overcome financial setbacks.
+Given the economic uncertainty, choosing a more cost-efficient health plan can help families overcome financial setbacks.

 “Think about it this way,” says Cote.
 “If you save over $1,000, that’s another stimulus check in your pocket.”

 It is imperative that employers and insurers have a plan for engaging with employees before and during open enrollment and encouraging them to examine their options.
-And importantly, this plan needs to factor in the reality of an increasingly online workforce.
+Importantly, this plan needs to factor in the reality of an increasingly online workforce.
 Virtual benefits fairs with online resources; one-to-one counseling about individual health care needs and plan choices; a persistent communications strategy sharing changes and resources; and messaging that urges people to review their plan options considering COVID-19—these are all necessary strategies for ensuring employees get the nudge they need to make a change.

 2. Prioritize cost-transparency

 Even with increased communication and support, most employees will not make a change unless they really understand the potential benefits for them.
-But calculating what plan is the best fit for your medical needs gets tricky fast.
+However, calculating what plan is the best fit for your medical needs gets tricky fast.
 Employers and insurers can clarify the plan-selection process by investing in decision-support technology.
 These support services help employees choose the best health plan based on their expected medical usage and can result in significant cost savings for employees.